TAbramovskaya/SML-metabase-final-project/reports/unusual_behavior_overview.md

 Barcode 200000000042 appears in 73 transactions across 8 different stores, whereas barcode 200010017048 appears only in these two transactions included in this receipt.
 We may assume that some barcodes (like “the forty-second” in the example receipt) might be used by pharmacy staff together with a customer’s barcode.
 As we will see later, some barcodes appear an unusually high number of times.

-TODO!!
-There are 3 687 receipts (8 066 transactions) in which two barcodes are listed at the same time.
+There are 41 receipts in which two barcodes are listed at the same time.
 There are 18 such barcodes in total.

 |                |                |                |                |                |                |
 |:---------------|:---------------|:---------------|:---------------|:---------------|:---------------|